marcottelab/SLICEM/README.md

 # New in 2021_Mar_7 update
 - Default scoring now uses FT of projections, use `-d Real` for real space projections
-- GUI now includes option to remove nodes from the graph
+- GUI now includes option to remove nodes from the graph and input desired # of clusters
 ***upcoming updates***
 - Improved scoring and clustering
 - GPU support